polterguy/hyper-ide/help-files/Hyper IDE/05 - Hyper IDE API.md

 * __[hyper-ide.editors.close]__ - Closes one or more editors.
 Pass in __[filter]__ being a file/folder path which will declare which editors it will close, and __[exact]__ being boolean true, if you only want to close the editor with the exact matching __[filter]__ path
 * __[desktop.help.display]__ - Displays the help files for Hyper IDE.
 Optionally pass in __[file]__ to open a specific help file.

-Notice that Hyper IDE will also raise the **[hyper-ide.folder-explorer.item-changed]** Active Event when the file explorer's active item has been changed.
+Notice that Hyper IDE will also raise the **[hyper-ide.file-explorer.item-changed]** Active Event when the file explorer's active item has been changed.
 The new item selected in the file explorer, will be available as **[\_arg]** from within your lambda event.